Modernization: Out with the old, in with the new

 |0

-This work, Modernization: Out with the old, in with the new [Image 2 of 2], by Kayla Cosby, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Modernization: Out with the old, in with the new, by Kayla Cosby, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT